Kate Middleton's birthday photos help picture the royal family

 In one, the dress is white and the look is ethereal, reminiscent of classic portraits of queens displayed in British museums.
 The engagement ring detail helps build the image of the monarch.
 The earrings belonged to Princess Diana.

-It may be a coincidence, but it may not be, when it comes to Buckingham Palace.
+It may be a coincidence, but when it comes to Buckingham Palace, it’s hard to believe it is, as nothing happens there by chance without careful communication planning.

-The “royal” look works well to project the image of a future queen, serving as an element to ward off an idea that haunts royalty: the increase in the number of people who don’t think Elizabeth II should be replaced.
+The “royal” look of the photos works well to project the image of a future queen, serving as an element in the silent campaign to dispel an idea that haunts royalty: the increase in the number of people who don’t think Elizabeth II should be replaced.

-And a modern queen, who also smiles and communicates well with society.
+And she would be a modern queen, who smiles and communicates well with society.

 The photos were taken at the Kew Gardens botanical garden in November, and will be displayed in three different locations before being taken to the museum, which is closed for renovations.

 One of them is Berkshire, the city where she was born and raised.
-The other is St. Andrews was where she went to college and started dating Prince William.
+The other is St. Andrews, where she went to college and started dating Prince William.

-And the third is Anglesey is where the couple lived together just before and at the beginning of their marriage, in a modern form of relationship signaling the new times of the monarchy.
+And the third is Anglesey, where the couple lived together just before and at the beginning of their marriage, in a modern form of relationship signaling the new times of the monarchy.

 The first to be enchanted by the portraits was the author.